Shamanism

 The Ritual

-At sunset Saylyk-ool began his mysterious but simple preparations: first he lit up the “incense burner” and prepared juniper twigs for the future fire.
+At sunset, Saylyk-ool began his mysterious yet simple preparations.
+First, he lit the incense burner and arranged juniper twigs for the upcoming fire.

 shaman44

-Saylyk-ool came back excited and for the first time since our acquaintance the smile never left his face.
-It turned out that for me the ritual was not finished yet.
+Saylyk-ool returned, visibly elated.
+For the first time since I met him, a smile never left his face.
+It turned out my ritual was not yet complete.

 shaman55